konkit/hackernewsclient/README.md

  problematic headers from article pages' responses.

 ## Build
 Just build the app via `npm run build` and the extension will be created in `/dist` folder.
+Don't forget running `npm install` first.